bharatmane/bharatmane/README.md

 ### Hi there 👋, my name is Bharat
 #### If it is to be...It is up to me
-Skills: .NET / JS / ANGULAR / HTML / CSS / UI/UX / CRAFTSMANSHIP
+Skills: CRAFTSMANSHIP/ .NET / JavaScript / ANGULAR / HTML / CSS / UI/UX

 - 🔭 I’m currently working on Clean Code
-- 🌱 I’m currently learning JAVA
+- 🌱 Exploring the fascinating world of JAVA
 - 👯 I’m looking to collaborate on Craftsmanship

 <!--